top of page

 Pochawa Grill

-Tuck into Kimchi Jeon, a Korean savoury pancake made with kimchi, at this popular new, Korean barbecue restaurant.
+Tuck into Kimchi Jeon, a Korean savoury pancake made with kimchi, at Soho's popular, Korean barbecue restaurant.

 Or opt for the Cheese Kimchi Jeon, topped with mozzarella.
 Phwoar.
 Pochawa Grill 29 Wardour St, London W1D 6PS